Neil Armstrong Space Prize

 Purdue University will bestow its newest honor – the Neil Armstrong Space Prize – upon those whose contributions to space in the preceding decade are deemed the most consequential for humanity.

-The inaugural Neil Armstrong Space Prize will be announced on or before July 20, 2026 and regularly thereafter.
-The prize will be evaluated in three categories.
+Nominations for the Neil Armstrong Space Prize will be accepted beginning July 20, 2026.
+The prize is evaluated in three categories.

 NEIL ARMSTRONG SPACE PRIZE CATEGORIES